-After collecting the keys for our new HDB BTO, we were quite unsure about how to go about the door opening rituals.
+After collecting the keys for our new HDB BTO, we were quite unsure of how to go about the door opening rituals.
 Luckily, our Feng shui master, Master David Tong advised us on the procedures.
 Our auspicious date to open the door for the first time was calculated by him too.
 You can read about our experience with Master David Tong here.
-If you are not particular, you can choose a date using this online almanac; just follow the simple rules below:
+If you are not particular, you can choose a door opening date using this online almanac; just follow the simple rules below:

 1. Choose a date that has “大吉” listed under it.

 2. The date should have “动土” listed under “宜”.

 3. Ensure that there are no zodiac clashes.
 For example, if it says “属狗犯冲”, it means no one with the Dog zodiac sign is allowed to enter the house that day.

 On opening day, we went up to our new house and knocked three times on the door before opening it.
 As I entered the house, I rolled a pineapple to the middle of the living room and shouted HUAT AH.
 This symbolizes ushering in of prosperity and wealth.
 For the fun of it, I rolled the pineapple to all corners of the house (except the toilet) while shouting HUAT AH.
 As we walked around the house, we said many auspicious phrases loudly too.
 Below are eight auspicious phrases you can use.